acmisxuyutian/MLPlatAgent/README.md

 Welcome to the official repository for **MLPlatAgent**.
 We are exploring a novel `System-AI Collaborative` software engineering path.
 MLPlatAgent orchestrates professional low-code Machine Learning platforms via Large Language Models (LLMs), pioneering the transition from traditional code generation (NL2Code) to workflow orchestration (**NL2Workflow**).

+🎥 Video Demo: Check out our [demonstration](https://youtu.be/aN-5xPOluyU) of the framework in action, specifically integrating MLPlatAgent with the Uniplore ML platform
 ---

 ## ✨ Core Features